hypernumbers/hypernumbers/INSTALLATION_ETC.md

 * ``./hn lexer-parser`` does a partial build - the lexer/parsers run and then the main application is compiled and hot loaded (dependencies are not) and copies the js/html assets
 * ``./hn quick`` just does a quick Erlang compile and hot-load and copies the js/html assets

-For details of what copying the js/html assets means please see the section on sitetypes
+For details of what copying the js/html assets means please see the section on Hypernumbers In The File System

 Starting Hypernumbers
 ---------------------